Vyral/nick-shivers/_posts/2020-01-13-whats-coming-to-portland-and-sw-washington-real-estate-in-2020.md

 {% include youtube.html %}

-As we head into a new year and a new decade, I’ve got an update to share for our real estate market and what you can expect moving forward.
+<p style="text-align: center;"><em>As we head into a new year and a new decade, I’ve got an update to share for our real estate market and what you can expect moving forward.</em></p>

 I can’t believe that 2020 is here.
 Now that we’re in the new year, what can you expect from the real estate market as we move forward?